madyark/MS1-project/README.md

             The images ensure that the viewer gets a pleasurable experience when scrolling through page contents, rather than having to sift through large pieces of text.
 They also allow the viewer to gain perspective into what is the context behind different pieces of text.

+            Most of the images appear in .jpg or .png formats, however there are two large images that appear in the .webp format which allows for better compression in comparison with the others.
+Since the Safari browser shipped support for the format, the global support for it is now around 90%.
+However, there are still [some browsers](https://caniuse.com/webp "Chart showing specific browser versions' support status for .webp files") with versions that do not yet support the .webp format, which is why we used .png as a fallback for those two particular images.

              All of the images are responsive.